-Tim Bouverie is a historian and journalist whose first book, Appeasing Hitler: Chamberlain, Churchill and the Road to War, was Sunday Times Bestseller, as well as being shortlisted for the prestigious Orwell Prize.
-Translated into eleven languages, the book is the first major narrative history of appeasement and a compelling reappraisal of one of the most controversial episodes in history.
-Having studied history at Oxford, Tim worked in historical and political documentaries before joining Channel 4 News, where he worked as a political journalist alongside Michael Crick.
-Over Tim’s four and a half years at Channel 4, he covered almost every significant political event, including two General Elections, the Scottish and EU referendums.
-Tim regularly reviews history and politics books,...
+Tim Bouverie is a historian and journalist.
+His first book Appeasing Hitler: Chamberlain, Churchill and the Road to War was a Sunday Times Bestseller and was shortlisted for the prestigious Orwell Prize.
+The book has been translated into eleven languages and is regarded as the first major narrative account of appeasement.
+Having studied history at Oxford, Tim worked on historical and political documentaries before joining Channel 4 News, where he worked as a political journalist alongside Michael Crick.
+During Tim’s four and a half years at Channel 4, he covered almost every significant political event, including two General Elections and the Scottish and EU referendums.
+Tim regularly reviews history and politics books for The Times, Spectator, Observer and Daily Telegraph...

-Tim Bouverie is a historian and journalist whose first book, Appeasing Hitler: Chamberlain, Churchill and the Road to War, was Sunday Times Bestseller, as well as being shortlisted for the prestigious Orwell Prize.
-Translated into eleven languages, the book is the first major narrative history of appeasement and a compelling reappraisal of one of the most controversial
+Tim Bouverie is a historian and journalist.
+His first book Appeasing Hitler: Chamberlain, Churchill and the Road to War was a Sunday Times Bestseller and was shortlisted for the prestigious Orwell Prize.
+The book has been translated into eleven languages and is regarded as the first major narrative account of appeasement.

-Having studied history at Oxford, Tim worked in historical and political documentaries before joining Channel 4 News, where he worked as a political journalist alongside Michael Crick.
+Having studied history at Oxford, Tim worked on historical and political documentaries before joining Channel 4 News, where he worked as a political journalist alongside Michael Crick.

-Over Tim’s four and a half years at Channel 4, he covered almost every significant political event, including two General Elections, the Scottish and EU referendums.
+During Tim’s four and a half years at Channel 4, he covered almost every significant political event, including two General Elections and the Scottish and EU referendums.

-Tim regularly reviews history and politics books, and has written for the Wall Street Journal, The Times, Spectator, Observer, Daily Telegraph and Air Mail.
+Tim regularly reviews history and politics books for The Times, Spectator, Observer and Daily Telegraph and has written for the Wall Street Journal.

 Tim’s second book, Perfect Pitch: 100 pieces of classical music to bring joy, tears, solace, empathy, inspiration (& everything in between) was published in October 2021.
 He is currently writing a new book on Allied diplomacy during WWII.